Teradata/stacki-wiki/wiki/Shooting-Your-Foot/Setting-Cart-Order.md

-### Getting the Order You Want for Your Carts
+## Getting the Order You Want for Your Carts

 I've been asked the same question twice in the past month so I figured I would record it for posterity.

-If you add a couple of carts and enable them on a box, they are picked up in alphabetical order.
+If you add a couple of carts and enable them on a box, the cart will always run as one of the last installation snippets.
+Hoever, the carts themselves are picked up in random order.
 So when you add a cart with a sensible name, what if you want to run one before the other?

 I'll create and enable two carts, "custom1" and "custom2."
 (You should use something descriptive for your site that tells anyone who has to manage this infrastructure exactly what is in the cart, like: "puppet" or "ddosattack" [Hi NSA!] or "stupidcrapymycompanymakesmeinstall.")